Skip to main content

 Direct measurement of bone formation and resorption via histomorphometry of an iliac crest bone biopsy provides the most definitive evidence of a therapeutic effect.

 This invasive procedure, while not routine in clinical practice, is the gold standard in research settings.
-Studies using histomorphometry have confirmed that estrogen therapy significantly reduces the eroded surface of bone and decreases the rate, confirming a state of reduced, rebalanced turnover.
+Studies using histomorphometry have confirmed that estrogen therapy significantly reduces the eroded surface of bone and decreases the bone formation rate, confirming a state of reduced, rebalanced turnover.
 This provides irrefutable, microscopic proof of the processes indicated by serum BTMs.

 Comparative Efficacy Data from Clinical Trials